kyle-n/kyle-n.github.io/posts/safari-extensions-should-be-easier.md

 2. [Firefox](https://addons.mozilla.org/en-US/firefox/addon/replies-for-hacker-news/), because it required changing one line of code from Chrome.
 3. [Safari](https://apps.apple.com/us/app/replies-for-hacker-news/id6477880820), because I wanted to use my own extension in my favorite desktop browser.

 That's right, I said it.
 I like Safari.
-I like that it feels most native to the Mac.
+Some frontend developers are probably yelling about WebKit-only bugs, but I don't care.
+I like that Safari feels most native to the Mac of the major browsers.
 I like that it's fast, and has [privacy features](https://www.apple.com/safari/docs/Safari_White_Paper_Nov_2019.pdf).
 Most of all, I like that [it crushes Chromium-based browsers at power efficiency](https://medium.com/homullus/8-browsers-in-a-tiny-car-energy-efficiency-benchmark-fe3ca82f1690).
 I can work outside on my MacBook for a couple hours without murdering my battery with tabs.

 Supporting Safari was no small choice.
 It has less market share, and it more than **doubled** my workload.